Decommission of Kingsland School

 Built in 1958, the Kingsland School served its community until 2007, when its function as a school ended.
 For the next 12 years, it was used by the Calgary Board of Education (CBE) for various administrative purposes.
 In November 2020, Alberta Education declared the Kingsland School a surplus school and it was closed.
 It has been vacant since summer 2020.

 When the building was accepted into The City’s facility portfolio in April 2021, we took extensive steps to assess its condition and its potential for future use.
-Comprehensive investigations confirmed extensive roof damage, a deteriorating building envelope, and the presence of mould requiring occupants to wear an N-95 mask for health purposes.
+Comprehensive investigations confirmed extensive roof damage, a deteriorating building envelope, and the presence of mold requiring occupants to wear an N-95 mask for health purposes.

 The decision to decommission a building is based on key factors including health and safety for occupants, lifecycle considerations, current building condition, the facility’s ability to meet an intended purpose, and the required investment.